 - Tashkent – Samarkand – Qarshi – Denau – Sariasya

 Note that there is no train service between Bukhara and Urgench (Khiva) has started (forum Q&A)!
 Previously, a good option to do it all by train and maximize sightseeing time is to take the slow night train from Tashkent to Bukhara, backtrack to Samarkand (or Navoiy) by fast train, then take a night train west again to Urgench or Nukus.

 Trains to Kazakhstan and Russia

 From Tashkent you can take a train to Almaty via Shymkent.
 It used to be quicker if you crossed the border to Shymkent by marshrutka and took a train from Shymkent to Almaty instead.
 The issue was a 4-hour border halt: very hot in summer as the AC switches off.

 However, since 2017 a direct Talgo-train links Almaty and Tashkent in about 16 hours, 10 hours quicker than before.
-The train runs twice weekly.
+The train runs twice weekly either way.
 Experience reports welcome here.
 We recommend you do not buy a ticket online for this trip if you are starting from Tashkent – issues are currently being reported.
 You can take your bike, but it’s uncomfortable.

-If you prefer the slower, cheaper version, train number 21 still runs from Almaty to Nukus.
+If you prefer the slower version, train number 21 still runs from Almaty to Nukus.
 On this train, Almaty – Tashkent takes 26 hours (with long border halt).
 To go to Nukus, add another 24 hours.
 This train also stops at Samarkand.
 Prices fluctuate and the slow train could be more expensive.